 Zucchini Bread

-Ingredients: 2 cups grated zucchini, 1/2 cup oil, 1 cup sugar, 2 eggs, 2 cups flour, 1 tsp baking powder, 1 tsp cinnamon
+Ingredients: 2 cups grated zucchini, ½ cup oil, 1 cup sugar, 2 eggs, 2 cups flour, 1 teaspoon baking powder, 1 teaspoon cinnamon

-Directions: Preheat the oven to 350°F. In a bowl, mix the wet ingredients (zucchini, oil, sugar, eggs).
-In another bowl, combine the dry ingredients (flour, baking powder, cinnamon).
-Gradually fold the dry ingredients into the wet mixture until just combined.
+Directions: Preheat oven to 350°F. In a bowl mix wet stuff (zucchini, oil, sugar, eggs).
+In another bowl mix dry stuff (flour, baking powder, cinnamon).
+Fold dry into wet until just combined.
 Pour into a greased loaf pan and bake for 50 minutes or until a toothpick comes out clean.

-Advice: Add walnuts or chocolate chips for extra texture and flavor.
+Advice: Add walnuts or chocolate chips for extra crunch and flavor.

 Creative Zucchini Uses